New Petrol Price in Pakistan Today (03-10-2025)

 High-Speed Diesel Price

-High-speed diesel is primarily used in commercial vehicles, enabling them to reach up to 7500 RPMS.
-It is ideal for heavy-duty vehicles like trucks and buses.
+High-speed diesel is primarily used in commercial vehicles, enabling them to reach speeds of up to 7500 RPMs.
+It is ideal for heavy-duty vehicles, such as trucks and buses.

 Light-Speed Diesel Price